streadway/statsy/README.md

     client.measure("acme.backend-runtime", response.headers["X-Runtime"].to_i)

-Bonus points: Batch up many things into a smaller packets like in a shell script
+Bonus points: Batch up many things into a fewer packets like in a shell script

     loop do
       batch_lines = 1000